 - Reel: Your demo reel will frequently be what gets you in the door.
 A résumé is great, but if the casting director isn’t familiar with you, for all they know, your credits could be made up.

 - Preparation: Walking into an audition without having your sides at least mostly memorized for a television series, or a monologue and audition song completely memorized for a musical or theatrical production, is a waste of everyone’s time.
-Show yourself some respect and build a reputation for being a prepared actor.
+Show yourself some respect and build a reputation for being prepared for auditions.
 If you’re not right for this role but manage to make an impression on a casting director because you put in the work, they might bring you in for something else you’d be perfect for!
 (Pro tip: For musical auditions, says Backstage Expert Andrew Byrne, make sure your binder with your sheet music is well-organized, its pages are double sided, and your musical cuts are properly labeled.)

 - Clear acting choices: “Know what you want to do and do it,” says casting director Risa Bramon García.
 “Then leave yourself available to make discoveries.
 Know that your homework is done.
 Now let your preparation meet the moments.”
 Having a deep understanding of the material and the world in which it’s set will lead you to well-informed choices for how to play the character.